deep-spin/qaware-decode/README.md

 # The `qaware-decode` package

-We provide a package to make quality-aware decoding more accessible to the users.
+We provide a package to make quality-aware decoding more accessible to practitioners/researchers trying to improve their MT models.

 Start by installing the package with

 ```bash